 Thicket jewelry is carefully made by hand, one piece at a time, by designer Rebecca Perea-Kane using traditional metalsmithing techniques.
 You can learn more about Rebecca and the process right here.
 Pieces are designed and crafted to be of heirloom quality.

 Thicket jewelry is meant to be worn and loved but it's always advisable to remove jewelry before exercising, swimming and using harsh chemicals such as cleaning solutions.
 If you use your hands for work or for other pursuits like gardening or cooking, it's also a good idea to remove rings and bracelets.
+(And if the piece includes a set diamond you will definitely want to take it off for any activity where it may experience any impacts!)

 You can clean your jewelry at home with a soft jewelry cloth or with a gentle soap and a soft toothbrush.
 If your piece includes oxidized sterling silver avoid vigorous polishing to preserve the darkened finish.